ogradyc01/GoldenCheetah/First-Steps_Prerequisites.md

 You can also build a GoldenCheetah version from the source code available here at GitHub.

-Please be aware that this user guide will not provide any further information about these options, But assumes that you have installed an official final build.
+Please be aware that this user guide will not provide any further information about these options, but assumes that you have installed an official final build.